backstage/backstage/beps/0012-device-auth/README.md

 ### State Management

 The CLI Auth backend must store the device code and user code in state in order to determine if the user has verified the user code.
 This state could technically live in any storage mechanism, such as memory, file, database, or external cache.
 The state should be stored in a way that is accessible by all instances of the CLI Auth backend API, as the CLI may be running in multiple instances.
 Given this requirement, the state should be stored in a shared database or cache.
-While it possible to use an external cache, such as Redis, for this purpose, there is no guarentee that the cache will be secure (e.g. if the cache is not encrypted or authenticated).
+While it possible to use an external cache, such as Redis, for this purpose, there is no guarantee that the cache will be secure (e.g. if the cache is not encrypted or authenticated).
 Therefore, it is recommended to store the state in a the Backstage database, where Backstage itself stores its secure state.

 ### Security Considerations